 Research and development expenses consist primarily of research and development employee salaries, including related employee welfare costs, costs associated with prototype wafers, processed tape, masks, molding and tooling sets, depreciation on research and development equipment, and acquisition-related charges.
 We believe that we will need to continue to spend a significant amount on research and development in order to remain competitive.
 We expect to continue increasing our spending on research and development in absolute dollar amounts in the future as we continue to increase our research and development headcount and associated costs to pursue additional product development opportunities.
-As a percentage of revenues, our research and development expenses in 2012, 2013 and 2014 were 9.6%, 10.4% and 10.9%, respectively.
+As a percentage of revenues, our research and development expenses in 2013, 2014 and 2015 wer10.4%, 10.9% and 13.6%, respectively.